Introduction

 Paul Witman

-Paul is a professor at California Lutheran University, teaching Information Technology in the School of Management.
-He also conducts research in information security, previously served as Director of Global Delivery Systems at Citibank, and teaches internationally annually.
-But his real talent shows when he laces up his boots: an avid hiker and Scout leader, Paul is a life-long camper, active in both wilderness and organizational/residential camping, including many decades at Sturtevant Camp.
+After many years as a highly regarded professor of Information Technology at California Lutheran University, Paul recently embarked on a new career as a retiree.
+His prior work included research on information security and serving as Director of Global Delivery Systems at Citibank.
+He continues to teach internationally on his own schedule, but his real love shows up when he laces up his boots: an avid hiker and Scout leader, Paul is a life-long camper, active in both wilderness and organizational/residential camping, including many decades at Sturtevant Camp.
 He brings his considerable engineering skills to the diverse needs of Sturtevant, and is generous with an easy smile and a big laugh.
 Paul savors family time at home in Simi Valley and kayaking out of Oxnard harbor.

 Manager, Site & Operations